Monotone Symplectic Six-Manifolds that admit a Hamiltonian GKM Action are diffeomorphic to Smooth Fano Threefolds

-In the \textbf{second step}, we give a complete list of the GKM graphs that are coming from positive six-dimensional Hamiltonian GKM spaces.
+In the {\bf second step}, we give a complete list of the GKM graphs that are coming from positive six-dimensional Hamiltonian GKM spaces.
 This result is based on a work by Godinho and Sabatini \cite{GodinhoSabatini}.
-Let $\GKM$ be the GKM graph of such a Hamiltonian GKM space.
-So $\Gamma_{GKM}=(V_{GKM},E_{GKM})$ is a $3$-valent graph and the weight map $\eta: E_{GKM} \rightarrow \ell_{T}^*$ is a map from the edge set $E_{GKM}$ to the dual lattice of the torus $T$.
-The results of \cite{GodinhoSabatini} imply that the cardinality of the vertex set $V_{GKM}$ is at most $16$ and that the map $\eta$ satisfies certain linear relations.
-By an analysis of these linear relations and a classification result for $3$-valent graphs with a low number of vertices \cite{DataBaseCubicGraphs}, we create a computer program.
-This program gives us a finite list of (abstract) GKM graphs that must contain all GKM graphs that are coming from positive six-dimensional Hamiltonian GKM spaces.
-It turns out that each (abstract) GKM graph in this list is a GKM graph that is \textbf{coming from a holomorphic GKM $T$-action on a Fano threefold $X$}, i.e., it is the GKM graph of a GKM Hamiltonian $T$-action on $(X,i^{*}\omega_{FS})$ that is induced from a holomorphic $T_{\C}$-action on $X$.
-(We show this directly; see also \cite{suss}).
+In \cite{GodinhoSabatini}, Godinho and Sabatini consider effective and Hamiltonian $S^1$-actions with only isolated fixed points on compact symplectic manifolds.
+They show that any such space admits a graph that describes the action and that the weights (i.e., elements of $\ell_{S^1}^*\cong \Z$) of the $S^1$-representations on the tangent spaces at the fixed points satisfy certain linear relations with respect to the graph.
+Note that such a graph is not unique.
+If the action extends to an effective and Hamiltonian $T$-action that is GKM, then the GKM graph of the corresponding Hamiltonian GKM space naturally provides a graph that describes the $S^1$-action.
+Note that the GKM graph is unique.
+In the GKM case, the weights (i.e., elements in $\ell_T^*\cong \Z^d$) of the $T$-representations on the tangent spaces at the fixed points also satisfy these linear relations.
+Furthermore, the GKM condition imposes additional constraints on the weights.
+In Subsection \ref{subsec:GKM skeletons}, we analyze these linear relations and constraints.
+For that we introduce GKM skeletons.
+A GKM skeleton is an $n$-valent simple graph together with an integer label for each edge.
+In particular, we show how an (abstract) GKM graph can be constructed from a GKM skeleton, and we discuss the uniqueness of such an (abstract) GKM graph.
+Note that any (abstract) GKM graph can be constructed from a GKM skeleton.\\ Moreover, let $\tham$ be a positive Hamiltonian GKM space of dimension six and let $\GKM$ be its GKM graph.
+So, $\Gamma_{GKM} = (V_{GKM}, E_{GKM})$ is a $3$-valent graph, and the weight map $\eta: E_{GKM} \rightarrow \ell_{T}^*$ assigns each edge in the set $E_{GKM}$ to an element in the dual lattice of the torus $T$.
+By the work of Godinho and Sabatini \cite{GodinhoSabatini}, the cardinality of the vertex set $V_{GKM}$ is at most 16.
+In particular, there are only finitely many GKM skeletons from which a GKM graph of a positive Hamiltonian GKM space of dimension six can be constructed.
+Furthermore, we use Kirwan classes to formulate a necessary condition for an abstract GKM graph to be realizable by the GKM graph of a positive Hamiltonian GKM space of dimension six. \\ In Section 6, we sum the results of Sections 4 and 5 to create a computer program.
+In this program, we utilize a classification result for $3$-valent graphs with a small number of vertices from \cite{DataBaseCubicGraphs}.
+This computer program provides a finite list of (abstract) GKM graphs that must include all GKM graphs coming from positive six-dimensional Hamiltonian GKM spaces.
+It turns out that each (abstract) GKM graph in this list is a GKM graph that is \textbf{coming from a holomorphic GKM $T$-action on a smooth Fano threefold $X$}, i.e., it is the GKM graph of a Hamiltonian GKM $T$-action on $(X,i^{*}\omega_{FS})$ that is induced from a holomorphic $T_{\C}$-action on $X$.
+(We show this directly; see also \cite{suss}).\\ We prove the following theorem.